 And if you face any issues with the probes or the unit, the company will help you and help fix them quickly, making customer support top notch.

-Here are a few of the most frequently asked questions about the ThermoPro TP20 model:
+Here are a few of the most frequently asked questions about this ThermoPro TP20 review:

 Is ThermoPro TP20 Waterproof?